BooneJS/LogicEdu/README.md

-# ManimLogic
+# LogicEdu

 A Python library for creating digital logic circuit animations using [Manim](https://www.manim.community).

 ## Overview

-ManimLogic provides building blocks for creating educational animations of digital logic circuits, computer architecture diagrams, and data flow visualizations.
+LogicEdu provides building blocks for creating educational animations of digital logic circuits, computer architecture diagrams, and data flow visualizations.
 It's built on top of [Manim](https://www.manim.community) and offers a set of components commonly found in digital logic and computer architecture.

 ## Features